I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-I would love to eat that I bought a yacht before it was on the mediterranean cruising and now I'm like nah I want a ranch I want horses I want simple life so that's what I'm into
+I would love to do that.
+I bought a yacht before; it was cruising the Mediterranean.
+Now I'm like, "Nah — I want a ranch.
+I want horses.
+I want a *simple life.*" So that's what I'm into.

 Shaan Puri